How Do Statins Work to Protect Your Heart?

 How do statins work?

-What are the risks and benefits of statins?
+What are the side effects of statins?

 “Talk to your doctor if you have concerns about side effects.
 When side effects do happen, it may just be a matter of changing your statin to a different one that works better for you,” Dr. Hitchcock adds.

 “The primary ways heart attack and stroke risk can be reduced are by leading a healthy lifestyle,” Dr. Hitchcock says.
-“This includes managing high blood pressure, not smoking, eating healthy and getting plenty of exercise.”
+“This includes managing high blood pressure, not smoking, eating healthy and getting plenty of exercise.
+But sometimes a pill in combination with lifestyle adjustments can create the best treatment.”